showdownjs/showdown/docs/index.md

 ## Installation

-To install Showdown, follow the instructions from the [Installation guide](installation.md).
+To install Showdown, follow the instructions from the [Quickstart guide](quickstart.md).

 ## License